 Touch the fields to set the port number.

-On Local side, "Test port" is used as the TCP destination port.
-On Remote side, "Test port" is used as the TCP source port.
+When the Network Master is on Local side, this value is used as the TCP destination port number.

+When the Network Master is on Remote side, this value is used as the TCP source port number.